HelloXiuXiu/component-library/DOCKS.md

 name: `animation-name.js`

 ### components
-The directory contains React components that serve as showcases for each animation in use.
+The directory contains React components that serve as showcases for each animation.
 Not connected to the animation files directly.
 Each component has `.jsx` and `.css` files with markup and styles respectively.

 name: `AnimationName.jsx` / `AnimationName.css`